 - Replace rehydration fluids over 24-48 hours, using clinical signs of dehydration to estimate the degree of dehydration.
 2 or 3 signs would constitute to 5% dehydration, more signs would equate to 7% dehydration and weak pulses, hypotension or oliguria would indicate the child is 10% dehydrated.

-Always assume whole body potassium depletion in DKA.
-This is compounded by the treatment you give which causes potassium to move intracellularly.
-Replace potassium as soon as the patient has urine outpatient and labs confirm the child is not hyperkalaemic.
+Always assume whole-body potassium depletion in DKA.
+This is compounded by your treatment, which causes potassium to move intracellularly.
+Therefore, replace potassium as soon as the patient has urine outpatient and labs confirm the child is not hyperkalaemic.

 An ECG will give you clues about clinically significant hypokalaemia:

 - Prominent U waves (an extra positive deflection at the end of the T wave)

 - Flat or biphasic T waves

 - Prolonged PR interval

 Although phosphate is lost in the urine as part of the osmotic diuresis in DKA, prospective studies involving relatively small numbers of subjects and with limited statistical power have not shown clinical benefit from phosphate replacement.
 Administrating phosphate can be dangerous, by causing calcium levels to drop.
 However, symptomatic severe hypophosphataemia, when serum phosphate levels drop below 1 mg/dL with an ensuing metabolic encephalopathy or depressed cardiorespiratory function, can be dangerous, albeit very rare.
 A sensible approach is to monitor phosphate levels alongside regular potassium level checks and, if a child is hypophosphataemic and symptomatic, replace phosphate whilst carefully monitoring serum calcium levels.

 Back to Maisie.
 We’ve managed her fluids according to our local guidelines.
 But how can we tell if we’ve got the balance right?